DataDog/dd-sdk-flutter/packages/datadog_flags_flutter/README.md

 Use `package:datadog_flags/datadog_flags.dart` directly for pure Dart apps or Flutter apps that need full lifecycle control without Datadog Flutter SDK integration.

+Do not use this plugin and `datadog_openfeature_provider` for the same flag evaluations.
+Each integration owns a separate Flags runtime and sends its own assignment requests and telemetry.

 ## Background Isolates